 Second, it’s a lot of fun – and very motivational – to watch it grow!
 Finally, online banks typically provide much higher interest rates than accounts at traditional brick and mortar banks.

 Although any bank works, we personally use the new CIT Bank Savings Builder account.
-This account currently offers a rate that’s up to 200x higher than interest rates at some other big-name competitors.
+This account currently offers a rate that’s considerably higher than interest rates at some other big-name competitors.
 Simply make a deposit of $100 a month (or more), and you’re golden.

 You can read our complete review by clicking on the link above or open a new account and start saving here.